pennmush/pennmush/UNICODE.md

 =========

 * PCRE.
 Usually comes with support for UTF-8 and Unicode character classes.
 Mandatory dependency for Penn already.
+Now also mandatory is UTF-8 and UCP support.
+As far as I know all OSes already do this for their PCRE versions.
 * Sqlite3.
 Uses UTF-8 internally, has some functions for dealing with Unicode.
 Bundled with Penn already.
 * ICU.
 See below.